5 key blockchain in healthcare use cases

 For example, the MIT Enigma system is a fully-fledged blockchain initiative that uses two core cryptographic blocks which work simultaneously on top of a peer-to-peer network of nodes.
 The platform allows maintaining a high level of privacy and security when dealing with clinical studies data.

-Blockchain can also come in handy for keeping track of clinical trials bookkeeping.
+Blockchain development can also come in handy for keeping track of clinical trials bookkeeping.
 Clinical trials financials are very complex as they involve different stakeholders, and pharma companies are now working with blockchain firms to improve their financial reporting activities and bookkeeping.
 For example, Boehringer Ingelheim teamed up with IBM to design and implement a blockchain-powered bookkeeping system for a clinical trial pilot project.

 Blockchain is a technology that offers numerous opportunities for the healthcare of the future.
 It creates unprecedented opportunities for reducing process complexity, boosting trustful collaboration, and creating secure databases for storing patient data.
 But for blockchain to reach its full potential, it’s essential that governments and public institutions map the blockchain ecosystem, and establish a blockchain framework for coordinating early-adopters.